 How compounds from marijuana relieve anxiety?

-Human body maintains homeostasis through a system called the endocannabinoid system (ECS).
+The human body maintains homeostasis through a system called the endocannabinoid system (ECS).
 The endocannabinoid system is an ancient signaling network consisting of cellular activators (endocannabinoids) and receptors.

-Completely healthy human body produces just enough of these substances to keep us healthy and happy.
+The completely healthy human body produces just enough of these substances to keep us healthy and happy.
 These activators, like anandamide, travel into the receptors (CB1, CB2) and tell them to perform a certain function, like reduce inflammation, increase the immune system response, and much more.

 Cannabinoids from cannabis (THC, CBD, etc.) are structurally similar to endocannabinoids and they have an affinity to bind to the same receptors.
 When they enter our bloodstream, they stimulate the same group of receptors as endocannabinoids, which in turn produces a plethora of different effects, depending on the amount of these cannabinoids and the dosage taken.